elephantscale/es-training-new/machine-learning/slides/Recommendations-Spark.md

  * Train Model using number of iterations and rank.

- * Class “Rating”, contains a UserId, ItemId, and numeric rating (i.e. 0-5).
+ * Class "Rating", contains a UserId, ItemId, and numeric rating (i.e. 0-5).

  * Train model using training data: